What is the Dyson Institute?

 The Institute was born out of a challenge.
 In 2016, James Dyson asked Jo Johnson – then Minister for Universities – how the UK government planned to tackle the shortage of engineers.
 Jo’s answer: start your own higher education institution.

-In 2020, the Dyson Institute became the first education provider in the UK to be granted new degree-awarding powers following a rigorous Quality Assurance Agency review.
+In 2020, the Dyson Institute became the first education provider in the UK to be granted New Degree Awarding Powers following a rigorous Quality Assurance Agency review.
 The first independent cohort joined in September 2021 to study for a degree delivered and awarded by the Dyson Institute itself.

 How does it work?

 The programme is a four-year integrated MEng International Engineering degree, combining the academic rigour of a traditional university with the hands on, real-world experience and pace of working in a global technology company.
-All students are employed by Dyson and earn a starting salary of £23,500 which is subject to tax, paying no tuition fees.
+All students are employed by Dyson and earn a starting salary of £23,500 which is subject to tax, with no tuition fees.

 Dyson Undergraduate Engineers work alongside world-class practising engineers, scientists and researchers, applying academic knowledge to solve real-world problems.
 A professional development programme builds students’ leadership, resilience, self-awareness and professional competence.